-This dog shampoo not only leaves your puppy with a herb-fresh scent, but those herbs also work to deter fleas.
+This homemade herbal dog shampoo not only leaves your puppy with a herb-fresh scent, but those herbs also work to deter fleas.
 The recipe comes to us from the herb garden, making it powerful yet gentle on your furry friend’s skin.
-The addition of herbs and essential oils also helps with muscle pain and skin healing.

 Herbs from the garden are infused into the shampoo to give a gentle topical skin treatment.
-Peppermint is for pain relief, rosemary is an antibacterial addition, and calendula is skin-repairing.
-The essential oil combination of rosemary, peppermint, pine, and lavender coats the fur leaving your dog puppy-fresh to everyone but fleas.
+Peppermint is for pain relief, rosemary is an antibacterial addition, lavender is for calming, and calendula is skin-repairing.
+These scents are infused into the water that you will use to dilute a gentle castile soap.

 Makes 1 cup